 - Health & Beauty

-Additionally, while you can sell numerous products on eBay, in compliance with local legal restrictions, there is a list of eBay’s prohibited and restricted items.
+Additionally, while you can sell numerous products on eBay, in compliance with local legal restrictions, there is a list of eBay’s restricted items.
 Ensure to double-check the nature of your products before entering the eBay marketplace.

 Finally, by the looks of it, Amazon has its product categories divided without having to add too many subcategories.
 On the other hand, eBay has fewer categories, each one with several subcategories, to make it appear more organized.